Edwin Walker: Early life and military career

 In 1959, Walker met publisher Robert Welch, the founder of the John Birch Society who taught his followers that Eisenhower was a communist and that the civil rights movement was a communist plot.

-On August 4, 1959, Walker submitted his resignation to the U.S. Army claiming the US government had been infiltrated by an international communist conspiracy.
-Eisenhower denied Walker's request, however, and instead offered him command of the more than 10,000 troops in Augsburg, Germany, in the 24th Infantry Division, which Walker accepted.
+On August 4, 1959, Walker submitted his resignation to the US Army, claiming the US government had been infiltrated by an international communist conspiracy.
+Eisenhower denied Walker's request, however, and instead offered him command of the more than 10,000 troops in the 24th Infantry Division stationed in Augsburg, Germany, which Walker accepted.
 He began promoting his "Pro-Blue" indoctrination program for troops, which included a reading list of materials by Hargis and the John Birch Society.
 The name "Pro-Blue", said Walker, was intended to suggest "anti-red."
 He later wrote that the Pro-Blue program was based upon his experiences in Korea, where he saw "hastily mobilized and deployed soldiers 'bug out' in the face of Communist units with inferior equipment and often smaller numbers.
 American soldiers, unprepared for the psychological battlefield, needed to know why they had to beat the enemy as well as the how."

-The John Birch Society regularly claimed that all U.S. presidents from Franklin D. Roosevelt onward had been communists, and Walker was quoted by the Overseas Weekly as saying that Harry S. Truman, Eleanor Roosevelt, and Secretary of State Dean Acheson were "definitely pink."
+The John Birch Society regularly claimed that all US presidents from Franklin D. Roosevelt onward had been communists, and Walker was quoted by the Overseas Weekly as saying that Harry S. Truman, Eleanor Roosevelt, and Secretary of State Dean Acheson were "definitely pink."
 Finally, a number of soldiers had complained that Walker was instructing them how to vote in the forthcoming American election by using the Conservative Voting Index, which was biased toward the Republican Party.
 Walker denied the allegation that he provided voting instructions to soldiers and that the allegation was based on an article in the division newspaper that provided instructions for filling out absentee ballots.
 Walker was relieved of his command by Secretary of Defense Robert McNamara, while an inquiry was conducted.
 In October, Walker was reassigned to Hawaii to become assistant chief of staff for training and operations in the Pacific region.

 Walker decided for the second time to resign from the US Army.
 He was entitled to retire, but he chose instead to make a political statement.
 Walker chose political activism to his 30-year military career, so on November 2, 1961, Walker publicly resigned (thereby forfeiting his Army pension).
 John F. Kennedy offered Walker a new command in Hawaii instead, but Walker spurned it.
 Weeks later Walker said: "It will be my purpose now, as a civilian, to attempt to do what I have found it no longer possible to do in uniform."